ipni/specs/IPNI_HTTP_PROVIDER.md

 * `application/cbor` is considered to be the same as `application/vnd.ipld.dag-cbor`.

 The common data types, such as `CID` and `Multihash`, are encoded in their standard [multibase format](https://github.com/multiformats/multibase) when referenced in URLs.
-While publishers SHOULD prefer CIDV1 encodings of resources, the client MUST request resources using the same cid encoding as es encoded within a publisher resource.
+While publishers SHOULD prefer CIDv1 encodings of resources, the client MUST request resources using the same cid encoding as is encoded within a publisher resource.

 ### Versioning